Tamako-Tech/tamako.js/README.md

 // Parameters are only required if you want to use the chatbot method
 // You can get your own username, id, and secret here -> https://appcenter.theskyfallen.com/ const tamako = new TAMAKOAPI({
- username: process.env.TAMAKO_USERNAME,
+ svcid: process.env.TAMAKO_SERVICEID,
- id: process.env.TAMAKO_ID,
+ prvid: process.env.TAMAKO_PRIVATEID,
- secret: process.env.TAMAKO_SECRET
+ svcsecret: process.env.TAMAKO_SECRET
 });

 tamako.chatbot('hello there').then((response) => {